 Hyaluronidase and Hyaluronic acid capsule

 Capsules are major virulence factors of many pathogenic bacteria as they are anti-phagocytic in nature.
 The hyaluronic acid capsule of S. pyogenes is non-antigenic because of its chemical similarity to host connective tissue.
-Capsule of S. pyogenes thus assists the bacterium to hide its own antigens and to go unrecognized as antigenic by its host.
+The capsule of S. pyogenes thus assists the bacterium to hide its own antigens and going unrecognized as antigenic by its host.
 The hyaluronic acid capsule also prevents opsonized phagocytosis.

-- Adhesins: Adhesion of S. pyogenes in the epithelial cells of oral, nasal cavities and skin is the first step for infection.
-S. pyogenes produces various adhesins; Fibronectin (Fn) binding protein, lipoteichoic acids (LTA), M protein, Protein F etc.
+Adhesion of S. pyogenes in the epithelial cells of oral, nasal cavities and skin is the first step toward infection.
+S. pyogenes produces various adhesins; fibronectin (Fn) binding protein, lipoteichoic acids (LTA), M protein, Protein F, etc.

 M protein is the major virulence factor of group A beta-hemolytic streptococci.
 It has anti-phagocytic and anti-complement properties.
 It is cytotoxic for neutrophils.
 Streptococcal M protein mimics those of mammalian muscle and connective tissue.
 More than 50 types of S. pyogenes M proteins have been identified on the basis of antigenic specificity.

-These toxins act as superantigens (not requiring processing by antigen presenting cells).
-SPEs A and C are produced when S. pyogenes is lysogenized strains (bacteria carrying an integrated phage i.e. prophage).
+These toxins act as superantigens (not requiring processing by antigen-presenting cells).
+SPEs A and C are produced by lysogenized strains of S. pyogenes (bacteria carrying an integrated phage i.e. prophage).
 Non-lysogenized strains are atoxic.
 SPE B is encoded by a bacterial chromosome.

-These toxins act directly on the hypothalamus to exert their pyrogenic (fever producing) properties, and they cause the rash characteristics of scarlet fever.
-Another disease mediated by production of potent SPE is Streptococcal toxic shock syndrome, typified by multi-system involvement that includes renal and respiratory failure, rash and diarrhea.
+These toxins act directly on the hypothalamus to exert their pyrogenic (fever-producing) properties, and they cause the rash characteristics of scarlet fever.
+Another disease mediated by the production of potent SPE is Streptococcal toxic shock syndrome, typified by multi-system involvement that includes renal and respiratory failure, rash, and diarrhea.

-- Deoxyribonucleases (streptodornase DNase): These enzymes depolymerize free DNA present in the pus.
-There are four antigenically distinct nucleases (A, B, C and D), of which B is the most antigenic to humans.
+These enzymes depolymerize free DNA present in the pus.
+There are four antigenically distinct nucleases (A, B, C, and D), of which B is the most antigenic to humans.
 Streptodornases A-D possesses deoxyribonuclease activity; Streptodornases B and D possess ribonuclease activity as well.
-Antibody titers to DNase B are of great importance in the sero-diagnosis of pharyngeal or skin infections.
+Antibody titers to DNase B are of great importance in the serodiagnosis of pharyngeal or skin infections.

-- Hyaluronidase: Hyaluronidase splits hyaluronic acid, an important component of connective tissue.
-Thus hyaluronidase aids in spreading of the microorganisms along the intercellular spaces.
+Hyaluronidase splits hyaluronic acid, an important component of connective tissue.
+Thus hyaluronidase aids in the spreading of the microorganisms in the intercellular spaces.

-- Other enzymes: Many strains of streptococci also produce Proteases (proteolytic degradation of host immune effector molecules eg, antibodies, complement etc), Serum Opacity Factor (SOF), Nicotinamide Adenine Dinucleotidase (NADase), ATPase, phosphatase, esterases, amylase, N-acetylglucosaminidase, neuraminidase and other enzymes which plays major role in pathogenesis.
+Many strains of streptococci also produce proteases (proteolytic degradation of host immune effector molecules eg, antibodies, complement, etc), serum opacity factor (SOF), nicotinamide adenine dinucleotidase (NADase), ATPase, phosphatase, esterases, amylase, N-acetylglucosaminidase, neuraminidase and other enzymes which play major roles in pathogenesis.